stappersg/vBook/src/install/source/freebsd.md

 cargo run -V
 ```

-By default Rust/Cargo use static linking to compile - all libraries required are compiled into the executable - allowing vSMTP to be a standalone application.

 ## Configuring the Operating System for vSMTP

 Create the directories and change the owner and group.